-The proceeds from the 2024 Series E Bonds will be used to finance Loans on Single Family Residences or to refund previously issued Bonds which were used to finance Loans on Single Family Residences.
-The federal tax laws provide that interest on bonds issued for this purpose will be excluded from gross income for federal income tax purposes provided the bonds meet requirements set forth in various sections of the Internal Revenue Code of 1986, as amended (the "1986 Code"), principally Section 143 concerning qualified mortgage bonds.
-References herein to Section 143 and other provisions of the 1986 Code incorporate counterpart provisions of the Internal Revenue Code of 1954, as amended (the "1954 Code"), principally Section 103A of the 1954 Code, to the extent applicable to the 2024 Series E Bonds.
-Under Section 143, a qualified mortgage bond is a bond which is issued as part of an issue the proceeds of which are used to finance owner-occupied residences meeting certain requirements relating to loan eligibility, Targeted Areas, arbitrage and other matters.
+The proceeds from the 2025 Series C Bonds will be used to finance Loans on Single Family Residences or to refund previously issued Bonds which were used to finance Loans on Single Family Residences.
+The federal tax laws provide that interest on bonds issued for this purpose are excludable from gross income for federal income tax purposes provided the 2025 Series C Bonds meet requirements set forth in various sections of the Internal Revenue Code of 1986, as amended (the "1986 Code"), principally Section 143 concerning qualified mortgage bonds.
+References herein to Section 143 and other provisions of the 1986 Code incorporate counterpart provisions of the Internal Revenue Code of 1954, as amended (the "1954 Code"), principally Section 103A of the 1954 Code, to the extent applicable to the 2025 Series C Bonds.
+Under Section 143, a qualified mortgage bond is a bond which is issued as part of an issue by a state or political subdivision, the proceeds of which are used to finance owner-occupied residences meeting certain requirements relating to loan eligibility, Targeted Areas, arbitrage and other matters.

-The loan eligibility requirements of Section 143 applicable to the 2024 Series E Bonds are that (1) the residence on which the Mortgage Loan is made is a single family residence which is located in the State and can reasonably be expected to become the principal residence of the Borrower within a reasonable time after the Mortgage Loan is made; (2) except in certain limited circumstances, no part of the proceeds is to be used to acquire or replace any existing mortgage; (3) the acquisition cost (excluding usual and reasonable settlement or financing costs) of a property may not exceed a set percentage of the average area purchase price for residences in the area where the residence is located, which percentage depends on certain factors enumerated in Section 143; (4) with certain exceptions, the Borrower shall not have had a present ownership interest in their principal residence during the preceding three years; (5) with certain exceptions, the family income of the Borrower shall not exceed 115%, for families of three or more individuals, or 100%, for families of less than three individuals, of median gross income for the area in which the residence is located or the State, whichever is greater; and (6) the loan shall not be assumable unless the requirements of (1), (3), (4) and (5) above are met at the time of the assumption.
-An issue is treated as meeting the loan eligibility requirements of Section 143 if (1) the issuer in good faith attempted to meet all of the requirements before the loans were executed; (2) 95% or more of the proceeds of the issue used to finance loans was devoted to residences which met all such requirements at the time the loans were executed; and (3) any failure to comply with the loan eligibility requirements is corrected within a reasonable period after such failure is first discovered.
+The loan eligibility requirements of Section 143 applicable to the 2025 Series C Bonds are that (1) the residence on which the Mortgage Loan is made is a single family residence which is located in the State and can reasonably be expected to become the principal residence of the Borrower within a reasonable time after the Mortgage Loan is made; (2) except in certain limited circumstances, no part of the proceeds is to be used to acquire or replace any existing mortgage; (3) the acquisition cost (excluding usual and reasonable settlement or financing costs, the value of services provided by the Borrower and family in completing the residence, and the cost of land owned by the Borrower for at least 2 years prior to construction) of a property may not exceed a set percentage of the average area purchase price for residences in the area where the residence is located, which percentage depends on certain factors enumerated in Section 143; (4) with certain exceptions, the Borrower shall not have had a present ownership interest in their principal residence during the preceding three years; (5) with certain exceptions, the family income of the Borrower shall not exceed 115%, for families of three or more individuals, or 100%, for families of less than three individuals, of median gross income for the area in which the residence is located or for the State, whichever is greater; and (6) the loan shall not be assumable unless the requirements of (1), (3), (4) and (5) above are met at the time of the assumption.
+An issue is treated as meeting the loan eligibility requirements of Section 143 if (1) the issuer in good faith attempted to meet all of the requirements before the loans were executed; (2) 95% or more of the proceeds of the issue used to finance loans was devoted to residences which met all such requirements at the time the mortgages were executed; and (3) any failure to comply with the mortgage eligibility requirements is corrected within a reasonable period after such failure is first discovered.